 The ACT Greens welcome the prospect of the ACT gaining a third seat in the federal House of Representatives.

-“There is no doubt that the Federal Liberal and Labor parties have grown complacent with one ‘safe’ seat each in the Federal lower house.
+“There is no doubt that the Federal Liberal and Labor parties have grown complacent with two ‘safe’ Labor seats in the Federal lower house.

 The Australian Electoral Commission will make the official determination of seat allocations over the next month, however the ACT Greens are hopeful of the ACT gaining increased representation in our Federal Parliament.

-While each of the current federal seats in the ACT have remained safe Labor seats for over two decades, Canberra residents receive little attention when it comes to election commitments from either the Labor or Liberal parties.
+Each of the current federal seats in the ACT have remained safe Labor seats for over two decades and as a result, Canberra residents receive little attention when it comes to election commitments from either the Labor or Liberal parties.

 “The last time the ACT had three federal seats in 1998, with the electorate of Namadgi, it was in fact the last time the ACT had what could be described as a marginal seat.”